Ben-G/AutoTable/README.md

 #About

 This repo demonstrates how UIKIt APIs can be wrapped with a declarative API layer.
 The `UITableView` API is used as an example.

+⚠️ This repo represents an example, but isn't a library in itself.
+E.g. it currently does not include any tests. ⚠️

 The approach taken in this example allows us to describe table views in terms of simple data models instead of through implementation of `UITableViewDataSource` or `UITableViewDelegate`.
 This improves the UI code in several ways:
 - It becomes easier to reason about